Leadership convention: Overview

 In addition to the elected delegates, a large number of ex officio delegates attend and vote at leadership conventions.
 These ex officio delegates are automatically entitled to attend by virtue of being an elected member of parliament for that party, a member of an affiliated party in a provincial legislature, a member of the party's national or provincial executive, of the executive of an affiliated women's or youth organization.

 Because of the implementation of "one member one vote" (OMOV) systems and proportional delegate elections by most parties, conventions have declined in importance.
 In recent years, the result of the vote is either known before the convention, or the voting does not take place at the venue.

-In a pure "one member one vote" system, each party member casts a ballot to elect the leader, and all ballots have equal weight.
-There are modified OMOV system may allow all members to vote but may weigh them differently in order to ensure equality among ridings regardless of party membership or which guarantee a proportion of the vote to historically important constituencies such as labour in the case of the NDP.
+In a pure "one-member one-vote" system, each party member casts a ballot to elect the leader, and all ballots have equal weight.
+Modified OMOV systems may allow all members to vote but may weight the votes differently in order to ensure equality among ridings regardless of party membership or to guarantee a proportion of the vote to historically important constituencies (such as labour in the case of the NDP).

 The Liberal Party of Canada held the first leadership convention in 1919, electing William Lyon Mackenzie King.
 Prior to that the leader of the party was chosen by the party's parliamentary caucus.
 The historical Conservative Party used a leadership convention to select R.B.
 Bennett as party leader in 1927.

 The Parti Québécois was the first political party in Canada to adopt an OMOV system.
 Most provincial and federal parties adopted forms of OMOV in the 1990s.